Should Brand Colors be used in 2025?

 - Ultra-fast access to brand colors.

-- Significant time savings for monitoring.
+- Significant time savings for standby.

 - Ideal for simple compliance.